4d/docs/website/translated_docs/fr/Concepts/classes.md

 The `This` keyword returns a reference to the currently processed object.
 In 4D, it can be used in [different contexts](https://doc.4d.com/4Dv18/4D/18/This.301-4504875.en.html).

 In most cases, the value of `This` is determined by how a function is called.
 It can't be set by assignment during execution, and it may be different each time the function is called.
+It can't be set by assignment during execution, and it may be different each time the function is called.

 When a formula is called as a member method of an object, its `This` is set to the object the method is called on.
 For example: